-Following Cooperman, McLarty & Seim's (2022) approach to conjoint experiments in low-literacy areas, the enumerators simultaneously read information about the hypothetical profiles and presented visual depictions of each profile's dimensions using pictograms compiled on a page in a "profile book."
+Following Cooperman et al.'s (2022) approach to conjoint experiments in low-literacy areas, the enumerators simultaneously read information about the hypothetical profiles and presented visual depictions of each profile's dimensions using pictograms compiled on a page in a "profile book."
 Figure 1 depicts a page from the profile book.
 Enumerators carried two profile books so they could display a page for each hypothetical profile.
 Enumerators turned to the appropriate page for each candidate profile (A on the participant's left and B on the right) in the books.
 They set the books on a table in front of the participant before describing each candidate profile.
 After the verbal and visual presentation of the hypothetical candidates, each participant answered six questions.
 Our analysis focuses on three of them, as follows:

 - 1. Which candidate would you vote for?
 (A/B) - 2.
 Which candidate do you think would be more likely to provide water connections to the community?
-(A/B) - 3.
-Which candidate do you think would be more likely to build additional school infrastructure in the community?
 (A/B)